Regents’ Scholarship Deferment Information

 Deferment Due to Medical Reasons

-- Required Supporting Document: You must provide a formal doctor’s note on letterhead describing your individual circumstances which prevent you from meeting the scholarship requirements and your doctor’s recommendation regarding your academics.
+- Required Supporting Document: You must provide a formal doctor’s note on letterhead describing your individual circumstances which prevent you from meeting the scholarship requirements and your doctor’s recommendation regarding your college enrollment.
 Information related to the medical condition must be current (less than 3 months old).

 - Deferment requests related to medical reasons are typically only approved a semester at a time.